 The ABB Variable Speed Controller is a 120 hp drive capable of output from 0 to 300 Hz.
 The unit has many features that can be used to control the speed of the pumping unit.
-In the slippage tests, the ABB controller was used to set the stokes per minute by selecting a certain fixed frequency on the controller.
-Using a specific size motor sheave to control the pumping speed would have resulted in different strokes per minute due to different motor slip caused by different polished rod horsepower due to lifting different diameter rod strings.
-For a certain diameter motor sheave, the 1 inch rod string would have higher polished rod horsepower, more motor slip, and slower strokes per minute; when compared to the lighter weight 7/8 and 3/4 inch rod string.
-The controller made each slippage test to be performed at exactly the desired strokes per minute, independent of motor slip and the sucker rod string design.
+In the slippage tests, the ABB controller was used to set pump speed by selecting a certain fixed frequency on the controller.
 Changing the speed of the pumping unit with the variable speed drive is much faster than changing motor sheaves.
 Changing the pumping speed with the ABB variable speed drive was almost instantaneous, while manually changing a motor sheave required a little over an hour.
-In preliminary testing before the ABB was used to control speed, only had four pump speeds could be tested due to having four motor sheaves (6, 8.5, 10, and 12 inches).
-The ABB unit allowed adjusting the speed of the pumping unit in tenth of a stroke per minute intervals down to near zero SPM.
-In one test the SPM was set to 0.7 SPM and 4.4 BPD was produced at the surface, slowing the speed to 0.6 SPM resulted in no flow at the surface where all 30 BPD of downhole stroke was completely lost to slippage.
-The ABB controller was connected using Modbus protocol to the ION RTU to record power data such as frequency, voltage and current.
+In preliminary testing before the ABB was used to control speed, only four pump speeds could be tested due to having four motor sheaves (6, 8.5, 10, and 12 inches).